 The current situation has forced many people around the world to stay at home.
 In this isolation, they follow the news about a global crisis and threat.
 As in Boccaccio’s “Il Decamerone,” and many myths and books from other cultures, the description of the disaster is followed by stories.

 The project “Time to Listen” presents a collection of stories – told by narrators from all genres of art, from all over the world.

-The Spoken Word Poet Teardrops tells the story of the acquaintance with a woman he fell in love with.
+The spoken word poet Teardrops tells the story of how he met a woman that he fell in love with.
 He saved money to visit her in Mombasa, but she did not show up for days.
 At the decisive moment, she sent him a message.

 Edwige Renée Dro, Abidjan God

-Actually, Edwige Renée Dro wanted to submit a factual text to this project.
-But unpredictable as these times are, she had another inspiration - and tells a story about an object playing the leading role, which probably only few would call "God".
+Edwige Renée Dro originally wanted to submit a factual text to this project.
+But as unpredictable as these times are, she was inspired to take things in a different direction.
+Instead, she tells a story in which an object plays the leading role, which only few would call “God.”

-Véronique Tadjo, London Faced with the powerful death, poetry can solace
+Véronique Tadjo, London Faced with the power of death, poetry can provide solace

 Roberta Estrela D’Alva, São Paulo Who believes in miracles?